jackalyst/zond-init/readme.md

 # Zond Init

-It's not recommended to install things without reading it, so fist make sure you read the the [init.sh](./init.sh) file.
+It's not recommended to install things without reading it, so fist make sure you read the [init.sh](./init.sh) file.

 ## 1. Install requirements